NuGet/NuGetDocs/NuGet.Docs/ndocs/Policies/NuGet-FAQ.md

 **How do I avoid checking in packages folder to source control?**

 Set the [`disableSourceControlIntegration`](/ndocs/schema/nuget.config#solution-section) in `nuget.config` to `true`.
 This key works at the solution level and hence need to be added to the `$(Solutiondir)\.nuget\nuget.config` file.
-Enabling package restore from Visual Studio creates this file automaticatlly.
+Enabling package restore from Visual Studio creates this file automatically.

 **How do I turn off package restore?**